-These baked chicken wings are just as crispy as fried chicken wings and they don't need dredging or any sort of coatings.
-Cook these bad boys bare with only the shawarma dry rub for a simple and delicious meal.
+These baked chicken wings are just as crispy as fried chicken wings, and they don't need dredging or any sort of coatings.
+Cook these bad boys bare with only the shawarma dry rub.
 You can also prepare butter roasted potatoes in the same oven while these wings are cooking.
-Top it all off with some homemade toum garlic sauce.
+And if you are feeling really fancy, make some homemade toum garlic sauce.

 What I Love About This Recipe